Syllabus for Global Hydrology

 - Established: 2008-03-13

-120 credits with at least 90 credits in Earth Sciences and 15 credits in Mathematics, or 90 credits in Physics.
+120 credits including at least 90 credits in Earth Science alternatively Physics.

 - Responsible department: Department of Earth Sciences

 After completion of the course the student should:

 - be able to understand basic principles of energy balance at the soil surface

 - have the ability to carry out micrometeorological measurements and data analysis

 - be able to understand the hydrological processes occurring on regional and global scale in different climatic conditions